JFD ELECTRONICS/CHANNEL MASTER

 In 2000, EPA revised cleanup plans for contaminated soil and sludge to include digging up and disposing of contaminated soil at an off-site landfill, backfilling the dug-up areas with clean soil, and grading and seeding the backfilled areas.

 EPA and the site’s PRPs are working to address the issues identified in the third Five-Year Review.
 Ground water treatment and monitoring are ongoing.

 In September 2015, the Third Year Review Report was prepared by EPA.
 The report stated that the remedy currently protects human health and the environment in the short term because no complete exposure pathways exist.
 However, in order for the remedy to be protective in the long-term, the following actions need to be taken to ensure protectiveness: implement institutional controls, characterize source areas; modify the remedy to accelerate remediation and address more stringent cleanup levels for six COCs; complete vapor intrusion assessment at Oxford Printing; and assess the presence of 1,4 dioxane in groundwater.

 As of 2019, the PRPs submitted a modification to the soil and groundwater monitoring program.
 The purpose of the modification is to ensure that both the short-term and long term performance standards of the groundwater remediation system are met.

 Sampling and Monitoring

 The PRPs submitted a Semi-annual Groundwater Remediation Report.
 The groundwater extraction system has been used to capture and contain groundwater, impacted with site-specific constituents, released at the site.
-Since operation of the groundwater remediation system began in April 2000, a total of 124,075,066 gallons of groundwater has been treated at the site.
+As of 2019, a total of 124,075,066 gallons of groundwater has been treated at the site.